-Murphey is both a former editor and publisher of Publications Management and senior editor of the leading trade publication PR News.
-She understands that for writing and content to be effective in PR, marketing and multimedia, they must resonate in the way that news stories do and build credibility and transparency.
+Murphey is both a former editor and publisher of Publications Management and senior editor of the leading trade publication PR NEWS.
+She understands that for writing and content to be effective in PR, marketing and advocacy, they must resonate in the way that news stories do and build credibility and transparency.
 That means offering information that is accurate, compelling, relevant, well-researched and addresses various audiences’ information and lifestyle needs.

 An award-winning reporter and editor who began her journalism career in 1985, she has written for a range of publications and organizations, including the U.S. Chamber of Commerce, McMurry Publishing, the Custom Publishing Council, Phillips Publishing, New Media Report, AmericanStyle and Niche magazines, The Washington Post, The Maryland Independent, Southern Maryland This is Living magazine and the Charles County Economic Development Commission.

-Murphey also has healthcare, nonprofit, political campaign and grassroots education expertise and has provided PR/marketing insight, content-development input and writing for environmental organizations and animal-advocacy initiatives.
+Murphey also has extensive healthcare, nonprofit, political campaign and grassroots education expertise and has provided PR/marketing insight, content-development input and writing for environmental organizations and animal-advocacy initiatives.